MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualsystemsettingdata.md

 Access type: Read-only
 </dt> </dl>

 The valid values for this property are Microsoft:Hyper-V:SubType:1 and Microsoft:Hyper-V:SubType:2.
-A “Generation 1” VM is subtype 1.
-A “Generation 2” VM is subtype 2.
+A  Generation 1  VM is subtype 1.
+A  Generation 2  VM is subtype 2.

 **Windows 8.1:** This value is not supported until Windows 8.1 and Windows Server 2012 R2.

 <dt>